vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 # Review: Overview of how CS works

 CS is a scripting language for interactivity.
-Each time CS communicates with the user, this is called a volley.
-Volleys are always asynchronous.
+Each time CS communicates with the user, this is called a _volley_.

+**Volleys are always asynchronous**.
 In CS, each volley actually consists of accepting an incoming input from an arbitrary user, loading data about the user and their state, computing a response, writing out a new state, and sending a response to the user.

 ### Topics and Rules

 The fundamental code mechanism of ChatScript is the topic, which is a collection of rules.

 Rules have pattern and code components.

 Within a topic each rule is considered in turn by matching its pattern component.
 Patterns can access global data and the user's input, can perform comparisons, and can memorize sections of input data.

 If the pattern fails, the next rule in the topic is considered.
 If a pattern succeeds, the rule's code section is then executed to completion (barring error conditions).

 A rule's code can be a mixture of CS script to execute and words to say to the user.

 Code can invoke other topics or directly request execution of a specific rule.
 When the rule code completes, if user output has been generated, then by default no more rules are initiated anywhere in the system.
 Rules currently in progress complete their code.
 If no output was generated, the topic continues onto the next rule, trying to match its pattern.
 When a topic completes without generating output, it merely returns to its caller code,